canisvulgaris/unity-scape-poc/README.md

 # SCAPE_poc

 # in progress
+- do not let south border wall interfere with projectiles, but make it block objects

+# todo
+-

+#done
 - add explosion to the sphere collision with terrain
-- do not let south border wall interfere with projectiles

-# todo
 - limit the movement of camera past certain point

 #notes